jossifelefteriadis/face-detection/README.md

 ## Get Started

-Clone, Start with live server, allow your camera in your browser.
+Clone repo, start with live server, allow your camera in your browser.